Nele82/Calculator/README.md

 3) Controller (controller): This object contains the logic to manipulate the model and update the view.

+As such, it contains methods which:

-addNumber: Appends a digit to the current number.
+- append a digit to the current number;
-getDigit: Formats a number for display, including thousands separators and decimal points.
+- format a number for display, including thousands separators and decimal points;
-displayNumber: Updates the UI to show the current calculations and results.
+- update the UI to show the current calculations and results;
-basicCalc: Performs basic calculations using the stored operand and numbers.
+- perform basic calculations using the stored operand and numbers;
-addCalc: Handles additional calculations like percentage or square root.
+- handles additional calculations like percentage or square root;
-selectCalc: Sets the selected operand and prepares for the next number input.
+- sets the selected operand and prepares for the next number input;
-clearAll: Clears all data and resets the calculator.
+- clears all data and resets the calculator;
-removeAdigit: Removes the last digit from the current number.
+- removes the last digit from the current number;
-Initialization (controller.start): The listen function from the view is called to set up event listeners.
+- Initialization (controller.start): The listen function from the view is called to set up event listeners.

 I surely hope I made the code easier to understand.